ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 - **`offset`:** retrieves offset of a value in a structure with no dimensions (or in a structure with all dimensions being fixed), allows for ad-hoc fixing of dimensions
 - **`get_at`:** returns a reference to a value in a given blob the offset of which is specified by a dimensionless (same as `offset`) structure, allows for ad-hoc fixing of dimensions

-## High level abstractions and utilities
+## High-level abstractions and utilities

-The library provides various high level abstractions and utilities that either simplify the usage of the lower level structures and functions, or they expand on them
+The library provides various high-level abstractions and utilities that either simplify the usage of the lower-level structures and functions, or they expand on them

 ### Wrapper